 A diary of written sketches celebrating the avian and natural spectacle of Britain.
-The birdwatcher travels the length of the country to record birds in flux.
-The weather changes too and a long-term trend emerges, also affecting the lives of birds.
+The birdwatcher travels the length of the country to record birds coming and going as the seasons change.
+Occasional rarities also make an appearance.
+The weather changes too: from the heavy snow of 2010 to the damaging floods of 2013/14, a wet and stormy trend contrasts with earlier, quieter years.

 Plus a checklist ordered by Britain’s most common birds and our migrants’ early/late dates.